-The key takeaway is that one or two Google ads sizes aren’t going to get you everything you need.
+The key takeaway is that one or two Google Display Ad sizes aren’t going to get you everything you need.

 Some sites want smaller images, and others want larger.
 Some services are going to block your banner-sized ads but will miss larger or smaller variations.

 The only solution is to prepare and optimize as much as possible.

 But there’s one other consideration with ad sizes that you need to know about, and it has to do with mobile devices.

 More and more sites have been utilizing mobile Display Network ads, and consumers are starting to pay attention to them.

 More consumers using mobile devices (57.1%) had an ad fully on their screen compared to those on desktops (53.6%).